justin-owen/SWE3313Project/Coding_Style_Guide.md

 ## Files

-- File names should be named using Pascal Case
+- Component file names should be named using Pascal Case
-- Class file names should match the class name
+- C# Class file names should match the class name

 ## Indentation

-- Use two space // MAYBE NOT?
+- Use Tab indentation

 ## Comments